 First Nation, Metis, and Inuit Students: Education for Reconciliation

-In Greater St. Albert Catholic Schools, our First Nations, Métis, and Inuit students are exceeding provincial targets on achievement exams and are staying in school three times more often than students provincially.
+In Greater St. Albert Catholic Schools, our First Nations, Métis, and Inuit students are exceeding provincial targets on achievement exams, diploma exams, high school drop-out and post-secondary transition rates.
 Even though our students are experiencing success in these ways, we have set bold targets using individual student learning profiles to ensure that every student will have more supports than they may have had in the past to excel and to transition into post-secondary by writing and succeeding on diploma exams.

-To keep this promise of ensuring success for every First Nations, Métis, and Inuit student, we are committed to achieving these strategies in the Three Year Education Plan for 2018-2021:
+To keep this promise of ensuring success for every First Nations, Métis, and Inuit student, we are committed to achieving these strategies in our Student-Focused School Improvement Plan 2019-2020, which is based on our Division Three-Year Education Plan for 2019-2022.

-- Innovative partnerships between home and school occurs to build student engagement;
+- work through innovative partnerships between home and school to address push/pull factors;

-This year, we have established two committees to achieve the strategies above.
-Our First Nations, Métis, and Inuit Education Advisory Committee, which is comprised of teachers, administrators, district staff, and community partners (Alberta Teachers’ Association, Edmonton Regional Learning Consortium, Centre for Global Education).
+Over the last three years, we have established two committees to achieve the strategies above.
+Our First Nations, Métis, and Inuit Education Advisory Committee, which is comprised of teachers, administrators, district staff, and community partners (Alexander First Nation, Alberta Teachers’ Association, Edmonton Regional Learning Consortium, Centre for Global Education, Star of the North).
 These committee members, with their diverse identities and backgrounds, are collaboratively focused on working with all staff to understand and carry out the “Education for Reconciliation” strategies.
 These strategies are part of the Truth and Reconciliation Commission of Canada Calls to Action (2015).
-We have a second committee, our First Nations, Métis, and Inuit Leadership Committee, which is comprised of superintendents from Alexander First Nation and from our district, trustees from our jurisdiction, and community health providers who are committed to serving First Nations, Métis, and Inuit students’ needs.
-This committee is focused on developing partnerships between home and school by working with outside agencies and giving suggestions about best ways to work with parents to carry forward learning about Calls to Action in our Truth and Reconciliation mandate.
+We have a second committee, our First Nations, Métis, and Inuit Leadership Committee, which is comprised of superintendents from Alexander First Nation and from our division, trustees from our jurisdiction, and community health providers who are committed to serving First Nations, Métis, and Inuit students’ needs.
+This committee is focused on developing partnerships between home and school by working with outside agencies and community partners (Alexander First Nation, Alberta Teachers’ Association, Edmonton Regional Learning Consortium, Centre for Global Education, Star of the North) and parents in our school communities to develop suggestions about the best ways to work with parents to carry forward learning about Calls to Action in our Truth and Reconciliation mandate.